MicrosoftDocs/AdaptiveCards/AdaptiveCards/templating/index.md

     ]
 }
 ```

-* **Sample Data Editor** - Specify sample data here to view the data-bound card when in "Preview Mode."
-There is a small button in this pane to populate the Data Structure from the existing sample data.
-* **Data Structure** - This is the structure of your sample data.
-Fields can be dragged onto the design surface to create a binding to them
-* **Preview Mode** - Press the toolbar button to toggle between the edit-experience and the sample-data-preview experience
+Click the **Preview Mode** button.
+You should see the card render according to the sample data provided above.
+Feel free to make tweaks to the sample data and watch the card update in realtime.

+**Congratulations**, you just authored your first Adaptive Card Template!
+Next let's learn how to populate the template with real data.

 > Learn more about the [template language](language.md)

 ## SDK support

+The Templating SDKs make it possible to populate a template with real-data.

+> [!NOTE]
+>
-During the initial preview we only have a limited set of SDKs available.
+> During the initial preview we only have a limited set of SDKs available.
 When we release there will be templating libraries for every supported Adaptive Cards platform.

 Platform | Install | Documentation
 --- | --- | ---